xRyul/link-navigation/README.md

 ![image](https://github.com/user-attachments/assets/25f57e8f-e3ae-4925-b41c-6206845504ae)

 https://github.com/user-attachments/assets/54048449-3e42-4a07-8a86-0772b81a51e4

-"Top-down" Link navigation.

-This plugin lets you navigate your notes N levels deep.
-It shows both incoming links (inlinks) and outgoing links (outlinks), including links from Canvas files.
+This plugin helps you navigate back and forth between your links from current note `N` levels deep.

+## Features

+- Hierarchical view of links*
+- Show links from Canvas files
+- Depth Control for Link Hierarchies: Allows users to define how deep the plugin should traverse the link hierarchy (e.g., links of links).
+- Caching Mechanism

 ## Background